 Thayer Street is a hot spot.
 Especially for college students

 Thayer Street is like the center of college town.
-Located at College Hill and within walking distance from Roger Williams University, Johnson & Wales, RISD and Brown, Thayer Street is flooded with groups of college students looking to walk around, go out to eat, shop or socialize.
+Located in the College Hill neighborhood and within walking distance from Johnson & Wales, RISD and Brown (and just a short Uber ride from Providence College), Thayer Street is flooded with groups of college students looking to grab a bite to eat, shop or just wander with friends.
 Thayer is full of reasonably priced, casual takeout joints, perfect for students.
 Find stylish clothing and sneakers at Urban Outfitters and Sneaker Junkies.
 Thayer is a great place to hang when visiting for parent’s weekend as well.

-The nearest Wal-Mart is located at 51 Silver Spring St., Providence, and is less than a 10-minute ride from school for all of your necessities.
-Also, if your kids don't have a car on campus, they can take RIPTA to Wal-Mart and back, and be dropped off right in front of the store.
+The nearest Walmart is located at 51 Silver Spring St., Providence, and is less than a 10-minute ride from school for all those last-minute necessities.
+If your kids don't have a car on campus, they can take the bus with RIPTA and get dropped off right in front of the store.

-If you're into Target, we’ve got you covered.
+If you prefer Target, we’ve got you covered.

-There's a Target only 13 minutes away at Warwick Mall.
-Pick up a vacuum and some cleaning supplies for you to use later when visiting them.
-Plus, why not venture around Warwick Mall while you're there.
-They have a Nordstrom Rack, Old Navy, Macy's, Jordan’s Furniture, American Eagle, Footaction and tons of other stores.
+There's a Target only minutes away at Warwick Mall.
+Pick up a vacuum and some cleaning supplies to use the next time you visit.
+And, hey, why not check out the rest of the mall while you're there?
+They have a Nordstrom Rack, Old Navy, Macy's, Jordan’s Furniture, American Eagle, Foot Locker and tons of other stores.
 Again, if your kids are without a vehicle, they can pick up RIPTA at school and get dropped off right in front of Warwick Mall.